Private online classes for kids

 After completing this course, students are able to design and program their own games in Scratch, and are ready to advance to Scratch Level 2.

 Juni Mathematics is built for middle and high schoolers who want to reinforce and get ahead in mathematics.
 Working with a private instructor, our math students work through drills in fundamentals and complex word problems to practice each concept in our structured curriculum.
-Juni currently offers courses in Pre-Algebra, Algebra 1, Geometry, with courses in Algebra 2, Pre-Calculus & Trigonometry, and AP Calculus being developed.
+Juni currently offers courses in Pre-Algebra, Algebra 1, Geometry, Algebra 2, and Pre-Calculus & Trigonometry, with AP Calculus on the way.

 Juni math students work through our rich problem sets on the Juni platform, using a digital whiteboard that saves their notes from class and their work on each problem.
 Each math course is divided into A and B halves, with each half typically taking 4-7 months to complete.
 This depends on the student's dedication to homework, their previous experience, and the difficulty of course material.
 Our instructors move at the pace of the student, taking extra time to reinforce concepts as needed.